vision-zjweu/compv.github.io/docs/hw1.md

 The submission includes two parts:

-1. **To Canvas**: submit a `zip` file of all of your code.
+1. **To Canvas**: submit a `zip` file containing a **single** directory with your **uniqname** as the name that contains all your code (subdirectories are fine).

    {{ code }} -
    <span class="code">We have indicated questions where you have to do something in code in red</span>
    {{ autograde }} -
    <span class="autograde">We have indicated questions where we will definitely use an autograder in purple</span>

-   Please be especially careful on the autograded assignments to follow the instructions.
-Don't swap the order of arguments and do not return extra values.
-If we're talking about autograding a filename, we will be pulling out these files with a script.
-Please be careful about the name.
+   Please be especially careful on the autograded assignments to follow the instructions and not change function signatures.
+Clean up your submission to include only the necessary files.

-   Your zip file should contain a single directory which has the same name as your uniqname.
-If I (David, uniqname `fouhey`) were submitting my code, the zip file should contain a single folder `fouhey/` containing all required files.

    <div class="primer-spec-callout info" markdown="1">
 	 **Submission Tip:** Use the [Tasks Checklist](#tasks-checklist) and [Canvas Submission Checklist](#canvas-submission-checklist) at the end of this homework.
 We also provide a script that validates the submission format [here](https://raw.githubusercontent.com/eecs442/utils/master/check_submission.py){:target="_blank"}.

-   If we don't ask you for it, you don't need to submit it; while you should clean up the directory, don't panic about having an extra file or two.
    </div>

 2. **To Gradescope**: submit a `pdf` file as your write-up, including your answers to all the questions and key choices you made.